 Consult the doctor if you suspect you have a Bartholin abscess.
 If you have a fever or if the pain affects everyday activities, you should seek medical attention right once.
 The recovery period is brief once the abscess drains.
 Thus, most women feel much better within 24 hours.

 If your abscess requires surgical removal, the length of your surgery will depend on the type of treatment.
-The patient should be in a reclined position for a few days post-surgery.
 Make sure you get enough rest and stick to your doctor’s advice.
 It’s critical to let any incisions heal fully and to take any antibiotics prescribed by your doctor.

 Apart from some skin scars from the treatment technique, there should be no long-term effects from the abscess once it is completely treated.